 Jackie Chan

 One of the most recognizable and influential film personalities in the world, Chan was described by film scholar Andrew Willis in 2004 as perhaps "the most recognized star in the world."
 He has received fame stars on the Hong Kong Avenue of Stars and the Hollywood Walk of Fame, as well as an honorary Academy Award in 2016.
 Chan has been referenced in various pop songs, films, television series, and video games.
 He has an award named after him, the Jackie Chan Action Movie Awards.
 He is an operatically trained vocalist who has released several pop music albums and performed theme songs for some of the films in which he starred.
-He is also a philanthropist and has been named one of the top 10 most charitable celebrities by Forbes magazine.
-In 2015, Forbes estimated his net worth to be $350 million, and as of 2016, he was the second-highest-paid actor in the world.
+He is also a philanthropist and was named one of the top 10 most charitable celebrities by Forbes in 2011.
+In 2016, Forbes ranked him the second-highest-paid actor in the world.

 Biography from the Wikipedia article Jackie Chan.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.